Franklin Gordon Wild Rivers

 accommodation, other than camping, is in Queenstown and St Lake Clair.

-map of Franklin Gordon Wild Rivers National Park
+Been to Franklin Gordon Wild Rivers National Park?

 We all love to read about other travellers' experiences - good or bad!